jamesdonoh/data-mining/report.md

 ## Missing values

-There are two different types of missing values in the datset.
+There are two different types of missing values in the dataset.
 For example, the *Accidents* file contains 7 objects with missing longitude/latitude and 37 with a missing speed limit, represented as empty strings and the literal `NULL` in the input CSV, respectively (this can be determined through the *Statistics* node in KNIME).
 However, the lookup tables show that many of the nominal attributes (e.g. `Road_Type`) support an explicit code for missing or unknown values, usually `-1` defined as *Data missing or out of range*.
 Some attributes also specify an additional code defined as 'Unknown' or 'Not known'.

 For consistency and to enable WEKA to identify and handle missing values, all such nominal value codes were folded to 'true' missing values during pre-processing in KNIME by limiting the number of rows read by the *Excel Reader* node prior to being looked up by *Cell Replacer*.
 Note that this process did not include values such as `Unclassified` for `Road_Type`, since despite the name this is a valid type of road rather than missing data.